WeblateOrg/weblate/docs/admin/projects.rst

 listed using :ref:`component-glossary_name` and :ref:`component-glossary_color`.

-The glossary will be accessible in all projects define by :ref:`component-links`.
+The glossary will be accessible in all projects defined by :ref:`component-links`.

 It is recommended to enable :ref:`component-manage_units` on glossaries in order to allow adding new words to them.